invpe/GridShell/Documentation/GIP/9999-HandyNumbers.md

-# GIP 9999 - A reference for numbers
+# GIP 9999 - A reference to important numbers

 - Author(s): gridshell
 - Date: 12/10/2023